urib94/BainanceTradingBot/README.md

 The bot acquires the 500 most recent candles from Binance based on the symbol typed in by the user, and then runs on one or more from the following strategies.
 Metholodgy - each entry strategy corresponds to its similary-named exit strategies.
 For example, RSI entry strategy will enter into position that listens on the four possible RSI exit strategies.

-### Entry Strategies
+### Entry strategies
 1. [Relative Strength Index (RSI)](https://www.investopedia.com/terms/r/rsi.asp) with 9 candles.
 * To enter position the RSI needs to cross 27,30 and 35 fast (last 2 close candles).
 3. [Long MACD Over RSI](https://www.investopedia.com/terms/m/macd.asp) with 9 rsi values, fast bar: 15, slow bar: 24.
-* If the price is above SMA 150, we need that the signal line is below 0 and we have a 3 negative candle upwards pyramid, or we cross 0 upwards.
+* If the price is above SMA 150, we need or that macd over rsi value crossed zero upwards, or we have a three negative downwards pyramid.
 5. [Short MACD Over RSI](https://www.investopedia.com/terms/m/macd.asp)
-6. * If the price is below SMA 150, we need that the signal line is below 0 and we have a 3-candle down pyramid, or we cross 0 downwards.
+6. * If the price is below SMA 150, we need that macd over rsi value crossed zero downwards or that we have three positive upwards pyramid.

-### Exit Strategies
+### Exit strategies
 1. Four possible RSI Exit strategies.
 * Cross 65 and until 73 up -> cross 60 down (selling 50% of position) -> cross 50 down (selling all position).
 * Cross 73 up -> cross 70 down (selling 40% of position) -> cross 60 down (selling all position).